kubernetes-sigs/knftables/README.md

 ## Missing APIs

-Various top-level object types are not yet supported (notably the "stateful objects" like `counter`).
+Various top-level object types are not yet supported.

 Most IPTables libraries have an API for "add this rule only if it doesn't already exist", but that does not seem as useful in nftables